ziutek/emgo/egpath/readme.txt

-This directory is there temporarily.
-In the future, packages that are there will be distributed separately or will be incorporated into the standard library.
+It isn't clear does packages from this directore shoud be included into standard library or not